harshitagrwl1608/cybersec-portfolio/writeups/Network_Reconnaissance_02.md

 - telnet helped me service banners from running open ports.
 Service banners can be used for knowing what system and version target is on
-- similar to telnet, netcat is a modern version, It is much more helpful and reliable providing a list of flags hat can be used
+- similar to telnet, netcat is a modern version, It is much more helpful and reliable providing a list of flags that can be used
+- Using different types of browser extensions such as FoxyProcy and Wappalyzel to view tech stacks, network access etc.
+- On a webpage source sometimes sensitive detailed like api keys, access tokens etc.

 **Ping an IP**